Hope Floats: Packer guard is tough to stop - Austin Daily Herald

 When middle schoolers jump onto the varsity sports scene, it is easy to imagine how good they will be when they grow taller and stronger.

-Austin junior Hope Dudycha stands at just five-feet, five-inches and she hasn’t grown much taller since beginning her Packer career as an eighth grader.
-But she has grown much stronger as she recently became the ninth AHS girl to join the 1,000 point club.
+Austin junior Hope Dudycha stands at just five-feet, five-inches and she hasn’t grown much taller since beginning her Packer career as an eighth-grader.
+But she has grown much stronger, recently becoming the ninth AHS girl to join the 1,000 point club.

-Austin head coach Eric Zoske coached Hope when she was an eighth grader and he knew she was a special player from day one.
+Austin head coach Eric Zoske coached Hope when she was an eighth-grader and he knew she was a special player from day one.

 “She’s small in stature, but her game speaks for itself.
 She’s not going to bring (her accomplishments) up to anybody at school.
 She’s as quiet and humble as anyone could possibly be,” Zoske said.
 “She’s really smart and when you combine the skill, the strength and the IQ, she has all three of those.
 That’s made her really successful.”